Packet hauls in $25M Series B as customized cloud vision takes shape

-In a world where large hyperscale companies like Amazon, Microsoft and Google dominate the public cloud, it would seem foolhardy for a startup to try and carve out a space, but Packet has an alternative customized cloud vision, and investors have taken notice.
+In a world where large hyperscale companies like Amazon, Microsoft and Google dominate the public cloud, it would seem foolhardy for a startup to try to carve out a space, but Packet has an alternative customized cloud vision, and investors have taken notice.
 Today, the company announced a $25 million Series B led by Third Point Ventures.

 An interesting mix of strategic and traditional investors joined the round including Battery Ventures, JA Mitsui Leasing and Samsung Next.
 Existing investors SoftBank Corp. and Dell Technologies Capital also participated.
 The company has now raised over $36 million.